 25 Best Things to Eat in Tokyo

-Last updated on May 18th, 2020 at 01:20 pm
+Last updated on April 6th, 2026 at 07:59 pm

-These delicious Souffle Pancakes have become popular on social media, resulting in long wait times at the restaurants that serve them.
+These delicious soufflé pancakes have become popular on social media, resulting in long wait times at the restaurants that serve them.
 Rightly so, in my opinion, because they are incredibly fluffy and light, not overly sweet, and fun to eat.

 Japanese Souffle Pancakes